thrau/notion-objects/README.md

 ```

 You could also use `DynamicNotionObject` if you're too lazy to create a model for your database. notion-objects will map
-the datatypes in a best-effort way.
+the data types in a best-effort way.
 You can also iterate directly over the database to fetch all records:

 ```python
 from notion_objects import Database, DynamicNotionObject